webheroesinc/js-cf-routing/CONTRIBUTING.md

 import { HttpError } from '@whi/http-errors';
 ```

-### Tests pass but coverage is 0%
+### Tests pass but coverage is low

-**This is expected.** See "Coverage" section above.
-The integration tests fully validate functionality.
+Ensure unit tests import from `src/` not `lib/`.
+Coverage is measured on source files only.

 ## Future Test Improvements

-While current test coverage is strong (95.98%), here are potential enhancements to better replicate consumer usage patterns:
+Here are potential enhancements to better replicate consumer usage patterns:

 ### Test Fixture Enhancements
 - Multi-parameter routes (e.g., `/org/:orgId/user/:userId`)